China Girl: The Classical Album 2

 China Girl was the sixth album by classical and pop musician Vanessa-Mae, released in 1997 (see 1997 in music).

-China Girl contains only three tracks.
-The first is a recording of the Butterfly Lovers' Violin Concerto performed with the London Philharmonic Orchestra conducted by Viktor Fedotov.
-The second is Violin Fantasy on Puccini's 'Turandot' performed with The Orchestra of the Royal Opera House conducted by Viktor Fedotov.
+China Girl contains three pieces.
+The first is a recording of the "Butterfly Lovers' Violin Concerto" by He Zhanhao [zh] (何占豪, born 1933) and Chen Gang (陈钢)performed with the London Philharmonic Orchestra conducted by Viktor Fedotov.
+The second is Vanessa-Mae's arrangement of highlights from Puccini's opera Turandot entitled "Violin Fantasy on Puccini's Turandot" performed with The Orchestra of the Royal Opera House conducted by Viktor Fedotov.
+The album ends with an original piece called "Happy Valley - The 1997 Re-Unification Overture For Violin, Orchestra And Chorus", a piece written and performed the handover of Hong Kong from the United Kingdom of Great Britain and Northern Ireland to the People's Republic of China.